s3131212/P4-SFC/README.md

 This is a simple SFC implemented on P4.

 ## Project Structure
-- `reference`: The reference p4 programs and controllers.
-  - `p4`: We reference several programs from [p4tutorial](https://github.com/p4lang/tutorials).
-  - `controllers`: This folder contains several experiemental controllers implemented before.
-They are not runnable, just for reference.
-- `runtime`: It documents the setting of each switch.
-You can install it manually using the CLI provided.
-However, formally we use our controller to insert p4info and set rules.
-- `sfc`: This folder contains our p4 application in hierarchy.
 - `template`: They are templates for both internal switch and edge switches.
 - `utils`: This also comes from [p4tutorial](https://github.com/p4lang/tutorials).
 It provides many useful library and scripts to manipulate p4runtime.
 - `vm-ubuntu-20.04`: This is our experiment environment.
 Use `vagrant up` to setup the virtual machine, still comes from [p4tutorial](https://github.com/p4lang/tutorials).
-- `controlles`: This is where we put our controllers in.
+- `controllers`: This is where we put our controllers in.

 ## Usage